 - Offering leaflets and guidance on specific areas of the curriculum, eg. reading to enable parents to support children at home.

 - Safeguarding and Online safety information

-- Providing support and advise through the Family Liaison Officer
+- Providing support and advice through the Family Liaison Officer

-- Providing support and advise through the School Nurse
+- Providing support and advice through the School Nurse

 We seek to ensure that all relevant school policies are effective and easy to read by parents.
 Key policies are available on our website and we are able to support parents, by providing hard copies of policies and discussing our policies with parents if they would like further information.